-Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate ket Price of nmon Stock Compound embedded derivative with the 2013 8.00% Notes 78% 1.4% \$ 0.73 27% \$ 1.31 Compound embedded derivative with the Loan Agreement with Thermo 40% - 77% 2.2% \$ 0.73 27% \$ 1.31
+September 30, 2018 Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate Price of Compound embedded derivative with the 2013 8.00% Notes 40% - 95% 2.9% \$ 0.73 25% \$ 0.51 Compound embedded derivative with the Loan Agreement with Thermo 40% - 95% 2.9% \$ 0.73 25% \$ 0.51 Dec cember 31, 2017 Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate Price of on Stock Compound embedded derivative with the 2013 8.00% Notes 78% 1.4% \$ 0.73 27% \$ 1.31 Compound embedded derivative with the Loan Agreement with Thermo 40% - 77% 2.2% \$ 0.73 27% \$ 1.31

-Fluctuation in the Company's stock price is the primary driver for the changes in the derivative valuations during each reporting period.
+Fluctuation in the Company's stock price is one of the primary drivers for the changes in the derivative valuations during each reporting period.
 As the stock price decreases, the value to the holder of the instrument generally decreases, thereby decreasing the liability on the Company's condensed consolidated balance sheets.
-Additionally, stock price volatility is one of the significant unobservable inputs used in the fair value measurement of each of the Company's derivative instruments.
+Additionally, stock price volatility is a significant unobservable input used in the fair value measurement of each of the Company's derivative instruments.
 The simulated fair value of these liabilities is sensitive to changes in the expected volatility of the Company's stock price.
 Increases in expected volatility would generally result in a higher fair value measurement.

 Probability of a change of control is another significant unobservable input used in the fair value measurement of the Company's derivative instruments.
 Subject to certain restrictions in each indenture, the Company's debt instruments contain certain provisions whereby holders may require the Company to purchase all or any portion of the convertible debt instrument upon a change of control.
 A change of control will occur upon certain changes in the ownership of the Company or certain events relating to the trading of the Company's common stock.
-The simulated fair value of the derivative liabilities above is sensitive to changes in the assumed probabilities of a change of control generally result in a higher fair value measurement.
+The simulated fair value of the derivative liabilities above is sensitive to changes in the assumed probabilities of a change of control in the short-term would generally result in a lower fair value measurement, while increases in the assumed probability of a change of control in the long-term would generally result in a higher fair value measurement.

-In addition to the inputs described above, the valuation model used to calculate the fair value measurement of the compound embedded derivatives within the Company's 2013 8.00% Notes and Loan Agreement with Thermo included the following inputs and features: payment in kind interest payments, make whole premiums, a 40-day stock issuance settlement period upon conversion, estimated maturity date, and the principal balance of each loan at the balance sheet date.
+In addition to the inputs described above, the valuation model used to calculate the fair value measurement of the compound embedded derivatives within the Company's 2013 8.00% Notes and Loan Agreement with Thermo included the following inputs and features: payment-in-kind interest payments, makewhole premiums, a 40-day stock issuance settlement period upon conversion, estimated maturity date, and the principal balance of each loan at the balance sheet date.
 There are also certain put and call features within the 2013 8.00% Notes that impact the valuation model.